unGlue is an app geared towards kids.

 Most people spend many hours a day online and sitting in front of a screen has become a way of life for many children.
 Although the internet does offer many opportunities for enrichment, gathering information, and even embarking on creative and social endeavors, spending too much time online is known to have negative impacts on social skills, physical health and even eyesight.

-Several companies have created services and devices to help parents control the amount of time their kids spend online but now a startup, appropriately called “unGlue,” has released a service that aims at helping children manage their own screen-time, based on boundaries defined by their parents.
+Several companies have created services and devices to help parents control the amount of time their kids spend online but now a startup, appropriately called “unGlue”, has released a service that aims at helping children manage their own screen-time, based on boundaries defined by their parents.
 This will allow them to develop better long-term time management by balancing time spent on-screen and off-screen.
 Essentially, unGlue aims to teach children important lessons about self-discipline and control.

-unGlue was created by two fathers, Alon Swartz and Alex Zherdev, who sought to find a revolutionary solution to the problem of children spending too much time in front of a computer, smartphone, and television screen.
+unGlue was created by two fathers, Alon Swartz and Alex Zherdev, who sought to find a revolutionary solution to the problem of children spending too much time in front of computer, smartphone, and television screens.
 The unGlue service is easy to use; all a parent has to do is set the amount of time they want each child to spend on online activities such as social media, videos, and games.
 They call this Entertainment Time.

-Co-Founder and CEO Alon Shwartz believes that children greatly benefit from being in charge of their own screen time. “unGlue lets kids earn more time by doing chores that their parents assign,” he stated.
+Co-Founder and CEO Alon Shwartz believes that children greatly benefit from being in charge of their own screen time. “unGlue lets kids earn more time by doing chores that their parents assign” he stated.
 “In addition, any Entertainment Time they didn’t use in any day rolls over to their Time Bank which they can later use up to their parents’ allocated limits.
 The ability to earn time, save time, and spend time—with boundaries—truly puts the responsibility on their shoulders and teaches them the value of time.”

 To date, unGlue has been successful among consumers.
 “Kids really like it,” Alon exclaimed.
 “They finally have something that does not work against them, makes them feel less the enemy or victim but rather being in control.
 Kids find the Time Bank especially attractive since it is a type of a game.
 We are targeting kids from 5 to 16 years old, which is the age when children become truly dependent on the internet, have access to multiple devices, and begin to understand the value of time.”